mozilla/sumo/README.md

 #### Merged column

-Merged in the default branch but pending deployement to a testing environment.
+Merged in the default branch but pending deployment to a testing environment.

 #### QA column